The Quantum Archangel

 The Quantum Archangel is a BBC Books original novel written by Craig Hinton and based on the long-running British science fiction television series Doctor Who.
 It features the Sixth Doctor and Mel, the Master, and an appearance by an alternate version of the Third Doctor.

-Plot
+Synopsis

 The Doctor and Mel must work through personal problems in order to defeat Kronos, a powerful being seeking revenge on the Master.